Children with experience of care: understanding definitions and terms used

-Many children have experiences which result in the need for extra care, support or protection from public agencies.
-And in very serious cases, some children become 'looked after'.
-This means a local authority takes on some legal responsibility for the care and wellbeing of the child.
+In Scotland, children and young people in need of care and protection may be cared for in a number of ways, supported by their local authority.
+Legislation that supports a local authority to take on some legal responsibility for the care and wellbeing of a child, defines a child as being ‘looked after’.
 This process most often happens through Scotland’s unique Children’s Hearings System, but the law courts also have relevant powers, and in many cases the arrangement is made on a voluntary basis between the child’s family and their local authority.

 Children who are ‘looked after’ are considered to be either ‘looked after at home’ (living with a parent in the regular place of residence), or looked after away from home (living with carers provided, or financially supported, by the local authority).

-Looked after at home
+‘Looked after at home’

-Looked after away from home
+‘Looked after away from home’